[17.06] Transformer

 This model no longer relies on recursive calculations of sequences but instead uses attention mechanisms for sequence modeling, making the training and inference processes more efficient.

-In past sequence modeling tasks, RNN and LSTM models were mainstream.
+In previous sequence modeling tasks, RNN and LSTM models were the mainstream.

-However, these models faced several issues during training and inference:
+However, these models have some issues during training and inference:

-Due to the recursive nature of RNN and LSTM models, they struggle to capture dependencies between distant positions in a sequence when processing long sequences.
+- Long-Distance Dependency Problem: Due to the recursive computation method of RNN and LSTM models, they struggle to capture dependencies between distant positions in long sequences.

 Solving the Problem